Online shopping prices fall for first time in 2 years – especially in these categories

 - Jewelry (-3.10%)

 Some of the price reductions can be tied to consumers changing their behavior after loading up on some items during the pandemic.
-Earlier this summer, Target and other major retailers like Macy’s, Kohl’s and Walmart confirmed they were seeing rising inventories, not all of it desirable product.
+Earlier this summer, Target and other major retailers like Macy’s, Kohl’s, and Walmart confirmed they were seeing rising inventories, not all of them desirable products.

-In June, Target announced that it was slashing prices and cancelling supplier orders to clear out “elevated” inventories before the all-important fall and holiday shopping seasons.
+In June, Target announced that it was slashing prices and canceling supplier orders to clear out “elevated” inventories before the all-important fall and holiday shopping seasons.

 Overall, Americans spent $400 million less than they did in the prior month ($73.7 billion), Adobe found.